oroinc/documentation/user_guide/marketing_list.rst

 - Edit the column settings with |IcEdit|

-- You can change the column position, dragging the column by |IcMove| icons
+- Change the column position, dragging the column by |IcMove| icon

 .. _user-guide-marketing-lists-actions: